influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

 ---
 title: Manage users and privileges with the InfluxDB Enterprise Meta API
 description: >
-  Set up and manage authentication and authorization in InfluxDB Enterprise.
+  Manage authorization with the InfluxDB Enterprise Meta API.
 menu:
   enterprise_influxdb_1_9:
     name: Manage security with Meta API